Kaixinc/CSCI-3308-TeamProject/README.md

 5. As a developer, I want to utilize an environment that has clear and extensive documentation so that development does not waste time.<br>
 6. As a non-associated developer, I want to be able to see the software's code so I can give constructive feedback to make the extension better.<br>
+ #Project Tracking software: <br><br>
+ 1. we will use the Trello to track our project.
+Here is the link: https://trello.com/b/PyUQHOBa/group-project-for-csci3308